debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ###   `sqlite_master`: SQLite's Schema Store

-Unlike PostgreSQL or MySQL, SQLite stores the raw CREATE TABLE SQL string in a special table called `sqlite_master`.
+SQLite stores the raw CREATE TABLE SQL string in a special table called `sqlite_master`.
 To know the schema of a table, we need to read this SQL string and parse it on our own.

 ```sql
 SELECT name, sql FROM sqlite_master WHERE type = 'table';